Select Page

 Concentration Camps in Berlin

-There are, however, still active concentration camps located elsewhere in the world today.
-These camps are typically run by authoritarian regimes such as North Korea and China and are used to detain political prisoners and other perceived enemies of the state.
+There are, nevertheless, operating ‘concentration camps’ somewhere in the world even today.
+Such camps are often run by such dictatorships like the North Korea, and China where political prisoners and other opponents of the regimes are taken.

 Conclusion